 - 100% chance of completing the project in 21 months

-This technique provides you with a more in-depth analysis of your data, and you can make a better-informed decision.
+This technique provides you with a more in-depth analysis of your data, allowing you to make a better-informed decision.

 The Monte Carlo simulation has a few limitations, for example:

-- The results depend on the quality of your estimates, so if the data are biased, the simulation will give a false result.
+- The results depend on the quality of your estimates, so if the data are biased, you will get a false result.

-- The Monte Carlo Simulation shows the probability of completing the tasks, not the actual time to complete.
+- The Monte Carlo analysis shows the probability of completing the tasks, not the actual time required.

-- This technique is not useful for a single activity; you need to have many activities with risk assessments completed.
+- This technique is not useful for a single activity; you must have several and have risk assessments completed.